chrispaynter/architecture/DDD/Vaughn Vernon/1 - Getting started with DDD.md

 - In second priority are the *significant* **Supporting Subdomains**.
 - These get the most investment.

-**Use DDD to simplify, not to complicate**

-- Use DDD to model a complex domain in the simplest possible way.
-- Never use DDD to make your solution more complex.

 ## Can I DDD?

 You can implement DDD if you have: